binhe22/mipscpu/README.md

 You are welcomed if you want to join us.

 ##Instruction Set
- In this simple implementation, both the instruction and data handled are 16 bits.
+With this simple implementation, both the instruction and data handled are 16 bits.
 Refered to the MIPS ,we designed our instructio as follows:

     void advance_pc (Byte offset){